rnestler/rnestler.github.io/content/articles/2022/2022-12-19_rust_kernel_module.md

 These are now the compile time equivalent of the runtime errors we got before!

-Apparently the ArchLinux kernel *doesn't* have Rust support, despite it being set in the config.
-Executing `make menuconfig` reveals that options which conflict with `CONFIG_HAVE_RUST=y` are enabled:
+Apparently, the ArchLinux kernel *doesn't* have Rust support, despite it being set in the config.
+Executing `make menuconfig` reveals, that options which conflict with `CONFIG_HAVE_RUST=y` are enabled:
 ```
 │ Symbol: RUST [=n]                                                                                                                                  │